tt-geometry of filtered modules: Category of filtered modules

 Let us denote by $\sigma:\GMd(R)\to\FMd(R)$ the canonical functor which takes $(M_{n})_{n}$ to $\oplus_{n}M_{n}(n)$.
 A filtered $R$-module is called \emph{split} if it lies in the essential image of $\sigma$.
 Correspondingly we call a filtered $R$-module \emph{split free} (respectively, \emph{split projective}, \emph{split finite projective}) if it is (isomorphic to) the image of a free (respectively, projective, finite projective) graded $R$-module under $\sigma$.
 In other words, an object of the form $\oplus_{n}M_{n}(n)$ with $\oplus_{n}M_{n}$ free (respectively, projective, finite projective). \cref{fmod-enough-projectives} shows that every object in $\FMd(R)$ admits a canonical split free resolution.

-It is clear that split projective objects are projective, and the converse is also true as we now prove. \begin{lem} For a filtered $R$-module $a\in \FMd(R)$ the following are equivalent: \begin{enumerate} \item $a$ is projective. \item $a$ is split projective. \end{enumerate} \end{lem} \begin{proof} Let $a$ be projective.
-As remarked in \cref{fmod-enough-projectives}, there is a canonical strict epimorphism $b\to a$ with $b$ split free.
-By definition of projectivity, there is a section $a\to b$, and since $\FMd(R)$ has kernels and images, we deduce that $a$ is a direct summand of $b$.
-It therefore suffices to prove that every direct summand of a split free is split projective.
-This follows from \cref{split-projective-idempotent} below. \end{proof}
+It is clear that split projective objects are projective, and the converse is also true as we now prove (see \cref{fmod-projectives} below).

-\begin{cor} The full additive subcategory $\FP(R)$ of split projectives is idempotent complete.
-The same is true for the full additive subcategory $\fmd(R)$ of split finite projectives. \end{cor} \begin{proof} Let $f:a\xrightarrow{\sim} b\oplus c$ be an isomorphism, with $a$ split projective.
+\begin{lem} The full additive subcategory $\FP(R)$ of split projectives is idempotent complete.
+The same is true for the full additive subcategory $\fmd(R)$ of split finite projectives. \end{lem} \begin{proof} Let $f:a\xrightarrow{\sim} b\oplus c$ be an isomorphism, with $a$ split projective.
 Since $a$ is split, there is a canonical isomorphism $g:a\xrightarrow{\sim}\oplus_{n}\gr_{n}(a)(n)$, and we can define the following composition of isomorphisms:

 It is easy to see that this induces an isomorphism $b\cong\oplus_{n}\gr_{n}(b)(n)$, and we also see that $\gr_{n}(b)$ is a direct summand of $\gr_{n}(a)$.
 In other words, $b$ is split projective as required.
 The same proof applies in the finite case. \end{proof}